teuben/nemo/README.md

 NEMO is a toolbox for stellar dynamics, particle simulations, image processing and tabular data manipulation.
 See also https://teuben.github.io/nemo

-This is the 4th major release of NEMO,  and although data are compatible with earlier releases, source code will generally need to be tweaked a bit to compile and link in the newer releases.
+This is the 4th major release of NEMO,  and although data are compatible with earlier releases, source code may need to be tweaked a bit to compile and link in the newer releases.

    * NEMO V1:	IAS release (Barnes, Hut & Teuben; appr.
 1987)